MackVali/creator_app/docs/profile-redesign-plan.md

 **Goal**: Define how premium themes and advanced modules are packaged, priced, and surfaced to drive revenue.

 **Use this prompt**:
-> "Author a PRD for `Monetization & Premium Upsell Strategy` detailing paywall logic, upgrade flows, free vs. premium feature gating, and analytics to measure conversion.
+> "Activate the `Monetization & Premium Upsell Strategy`: detail paywall logic, upgrade flows, free vs. premium feature gating, and analytics to measure conversion.
 Include lifecycle messaging (email, in-app nudges) and success metrics."

 **Primary outcomes**
 - Clear delineation of free vs. premium modules/themes.